pbthecoder/Zoo-Test/README.md

   Color and Boldness added.
 This will take a significant amount of time, due to the large amount of print statements in the program.

 # In the Future

+  # Habitats and Homes (Art Part)
+  Start making the art for the whole game.
+This is going to take a pretty long time.

+  # The Big Kahuna- Pygame Translations
+  Oh no. All the code will (probably at some point) be moved to PyGame.
+That's a lot of code.

   # Expansion Packs 0.0.5 - 0.0.8
   Setup code for Expansion Packs